Vidaza / Azacitidine: Know more about this drug20 Mar. 2019

-The Treatment with Azacitidine Involves Several Courses
+The Treatment Involves Several Courses

 Azacitidine (Vidaza): Latest research

-However, not all patients will respond to the treatment.
+Azacitidine is an important drug for the treatment of MDS but not all patients will respond to the treatment.
 Some will progress to leukaemia, others won't have an adequate response in terms of their blood count.

 At the 14TH INTERNATIONAL SYMPOSIUM ON MYELODYSPLASTIC SYNDROMES, that took place in Valencia in May 2017, one of the topics discussed was the latest research around this important drug.
 Read more about how researchers are trying to establish which patients will have a good outcome with Azacitidine and whether the use of Azacitidine together with other drugs can make the treatment more effective.

-Predicting Good Outcomes with Azacitidine Treatment
+Predicting Good Outcomes with Vidaza/Azacitidine Treatment

 Researchers are exploring which factors might be useful for predicting a good outcome in patients with MDS.